lnsongxf/Metrics2017/README.md

-# Intro Metrics for Undergraduate Student at Nanjing University, Fall 2017
+# Intro Metrics at Nanjing University, Fall 2017

+Stata and R